Equality monitoring for staff

 Updating your information

-To enable us to build an accurate picture of the diversity of our staff, please take a few minutes to update your information in MyView.
+To enable us to build and maintain an accurate picture of the diversity of our staff, please take a few minutes to update your information in MyView.

 You can update your information by: